Research

 SNF grant # 183584 with HUG, IS, & MUG

-Fig. 5: A) Impact force resulting from sideways fall.
-B) Sensitivity of fracture risk to variations in femoral strength and other anatomical quantities.
+Left: Impact force resulting from a sideways fall.
+Right: Sensitivity of fracture risk to variations in femoral strength and other anatomical quantities.

 Biomechanical Stability of Dental and Orthopaedic Implants